martynsmith/node-irc/API.md

 `irc.Client` instances are an EventEmitters with the following events:

+### Event: 'registered'

+Emitted when the server sends the initial 001 line, indicating you've connected to the server.

 ### Event: 'motd'

 `function (motd) { }`

 Emitted when the server sends the message of the day to clients.
-This (at least as far as I know) is the most reliable way to know when you've connected to the server.

 ### Event: 'names'